Introduction to Effective Altruism

 Most of us want to make a difference.
 We see suffering, injustice and death, and want to do something about them.
 But working out what that ‘something’ is, let alone actually doing it, is a difficult problem.

 Effective altruism is about working out how we should help others, using evidence and reason.
-And it’s about acting on the basis of what we find: focusing on the most effective solutions to the most pressing problems.
+And it’s about acting on the basis of what we find: focusing on effective solutions to the most pressing problems.

 (Introduction taken from this page here)